1810-java-blake/project-0-callmekurisu/README.md

+How to use:

+git clone this repo
+go to the index.html

+*payment functionality not available locally.

 willCodeForFood

-Prosposal - simple page offering code snippets in exchange for LND Bitcoin micropayments
+Prosposal - simple page offering code snippets in exchange for Lightning Network micropayments

 User Story 1 - Welcome Page